carlosm22700/Fitness-Tracker/README.md

 - Allow users to share their workout routines with friends.
 - Provide workout recommendations based on user's fitness goals.

-## Contribution Guidelines

-Thank you for considering contributing to the Fitness Tracker App!
-I appreciate any contributions that can improve the project, fix bugs, or add new features.
-Please follow the guidelines below for a smooth collaboration process.

-### Bug Reports and Feature Requests

-If you encounter a bug or have a feature request, please open an issue on our GitHub repository.
-Provide detailed information about the problem or the requested feature, including steps to reproduce the issue if applicable.

 ### Pull Requests